crbergner/PHYS4130-S26/Emma Krebs/NumericIntegration/Project 1/Writeup.md

         return sum
 ```

 to represent this equation.
 The definition takes in the parameters func (given function), a (starting point of integral), b (ending point of integral), and n (the number of subintervals).
-Then, it loops over a range of n subintervals and continously sums using the trapezoid equation and our given parameters to get the approximate answer of the integral for n subintervals.
+Then, it loops over a range of n subintervals and continuously sums using the trapezoid equation and our given parameters to get the approximate answer of the integral for n subintervals.
 While the trapezoid equation isn't called in the main body, it is called by another very important definition: the approximator.

 ```python